ldtags/Connect_Four/README.md

 # Connect_Four

 Do you want to play a quick game of Connect Four?
-Do you want to play as your favorite characters, Jesse and Walter White from the award-winning Breaking Bad?
+Do you want to play as your favorite characters, Jesse Pinkman and Walter White, from the award-winning Breaking Bad?
 Or a variety of other player choices?
 Then you're in the right place!

 This is a Connect Four web application hosted on a Node.js server.